stfc/PSyclone/doc/developer_guide/psy_data.rst

 empty.

  .. note::
-    Currently only the NVIDIA profiling wrapper library and all read-only-verification libraries implement the Start and Stop routines.
-Wider support for all PSyData-based APIs will be addressed in Issue #832.
+    Currently only the profiling wrapper libraries and read-only-verification libraries implement the Start and Stop routines.
+Wider support for all PSyData-based APIs will be addressed in Issue #824.

 Init and Shutdown Functions